I. Identity and contact details of the data controller

 1. Right to restriction of processing (Art.
 18 GDPR)

-If one of the following conditions is met, you may request the restriction of the processing of your personal data:
+If one of the following conditions is met, you have the right to request that the processing of your personal data be restricted:

 • If you challenge the accuracy of your personal data for a period that enables the data controller to verify the accuracy of your personal data.